Franklynoble/bookingwebApp/README.md

 #Booking And Reservations
-this is the repository for booking and  repository web application
+this is the repository for booking hotel and making reservaions web application

 -built in Go version 1.16
 -uses the [chirouter](github.com/go-chi/chi/v5)